panaverse/panaverse.github.io/README.md

 ### Karachi

-Tuesday: 6:00 pm to 10:00 pm in Bahria Auditorium
+Tuesday: Section A - 6:00 pm to 10:00 pm in Bahria Auditorium

-Wednesday: 6:00 pm to 10:00 pm in Bahria Auditorium
+Wednesday: Section B - 6:00 pm to 10:00 pm in Bahria Auditorium

 2 Sections of 750 each in Karachi = 1,500

 ### Lahore

-Sunday: 9:00 am to 1:00 pm in UMT Auditorium
+Sunday: Section C - 9:00 am to 1:00 pm in UMT Auditorium

-Sunday: 2:00 pm to 6:00 pm in UMT Auditorium
+Sunday: Section D - 2:00 pm to 6:00 pm in UMT Auditorium

 2 Sections of 500 each in Lahore = 1,000

 ### Islamabad

-Saturday: 9:00 am to 1:00 pm in Air University Auditorium
+Saturday: Section E - 9:00 am to 1:00 pm in Air University Auditorium

-Sunday: 2:00 pm to 6:00 pm in Air University Auditorium
+Sunday: Section F - 2:00 pm to 6:00 pm in Air University Auditorium

 2 Sections of 480 each in Islamabad = 960

 ### Peshawar
-Friday: 3:00 pm to 7:00 pm in CECOS Auditorium
+Friday: Section G - 3:00 pm to 7:00 pm in CECOS Auditorium

 1 Section of 250 in Peshawar = 250